Inside: Fun ways to decorate Easter eggs with toddlers and small children.

 6. Glowing Eggs

-Use florescent paint to create magical eggs your little ones can hunt for, bot in the day time or at night.
+Use this vibrant florescent paint to create magical eggs your little ones can hunt for, bot in the day time or at night.
 This one is a little messy, but sure to be a favorite for the adventurous ones looking to kick it up a notch!

 If you’re looking for a different, yet cute way to decorate eggs this year try using a straw to paint on various circular patterns.

 Make a spectacular glitter Easter egg with this easy tutorial from Celeb Baby Laundry.

 Although one of the messier ways to decorate eggs, these tie-dyed eggs from Fun at Home with Kids will provide endless entertainment for kids who love using spray bottles!